SMHosseinM/3rdYearProject/README.txt

 18) Click on "integration".
 19) Click on "Test".
 20) You will be redirected to the Google Assistant simulation environment and you can test the code their.
+21) If you get an error message on Google Assistant simulator saying the app is not responding right now, go to the Develop tab -> Invocation and type "my app" for Display name.
+Save it and try again